Development in School Contexts Lab

 Emma Gregory

-Emma is a second-year doctoral student after having finished her MA in Applied Developmental Psychology at GMU.
+Emma is a doctoral student in Applied Developmental Psychology.
 She received her BS in Nutrition Science from Penn State and is a Registered Dietitian.
 Prior to joining the program, Emma worked in food policy and science communications for five years in Washington D.C.
 Regarding research, she is interested in parent and teacher promotion of social and emotional learning in young children during mealtimes.

 Haoyu Lin